DAOMON-c/3612-Assignment3-Node-API/README.md

 ## COMP 3612 (Fall 2024): Node API

 ### Overview
-This is a web application developed in NodeJS with the Express Module for Assignment #3 of COMP-3612: Web Developement at Mount Royal University.
+This is a web application developed in NodeJS using solely the Express Module for Assignment #3 of COMP-3612: Web Developement at Mount Royal University.
 The application serves as a comprehensive Formula 1 statistics API, providing detailed race data for the 2020 through 2023 seasons.
-Through the provided endpoints, clients can request and access information about circuits, constructors, drivers, races, and performance statistics.
-The following API endpoints are made available to the client:
+Through the provided endpoints, clients can request and access information about circuits, constructors, drivers, races, and performance statistics across the seasons.
+The application provides the following API endpoints:

 |API|Description|
 |:------|:------|
 |`/api/circuits/id`|Returns single circuit specified by the passed circuitId value, e.g., */api/circuits/1*|